PJ Ladd

-Patrick John Ladd (born January 11, 1983), professionally known as PJ Ladd, is an American professional skateboarder whose stance is regular.
+Patrick John Ladd, now known as Antanjeet Singh (born January 11, 1983), is an American professional skateboarder whose stance is regular.
 Ladd was labelled an "east coast legend" by fellow professional skateboarder and team manager John Rattray in May 2013.

 Early life

 Ladd was born in Rockland, Massachusetts and grew up in Boston.
 Ladd revealed in a 2013 interview that skateboarding was a prominent aspect of his childhood in Boston: "I would skate my box and flatbar in the warehouse next to my father's auto parts store and then take the train into downtown to skate.
 Before that I skated this concrete stage in the high school parking lot.
 And before that, just in front of my house.
 It was good."
 Also in the 2013 interview, Ladd explained that his upbringing strengthened his character and stated that he is "grateful" for his upbringing, even though it was difficult, "because it made me [Ladd] who I am."

 Although Ladd was well known in the local Boston skateboarding scene before he headlined the Coliseum Skateshop's video PJ Ladd's Wonderful Horrible Life, it was his part in the 2002 shop video that catapulted him to the attention of the skateboard industry.